spec-first/connexion/README.rst

 Opentracing
 -----------

-If you want to use the opentracing specification to track your application, you can use it with the following snippet: (Example inspired by [https://github.com/jaegertracing/jaeger-client-python](jaeger-client-python))
+If you want to use the opentracing specification to track your application, you can use it with the following snippet: (Example inspired by `jaeger-client-python`_)

 .. code-block:: python

     from jaeger_client import Config

     config = jConfig(